-Over the course of 2 and a half years, Big Sister Lauren has seen her Little Sister Faith grow in many ways, but one of the most noticeable is in her self-awareness and empathy for those around her.
+Over the course of 2 and a half years, Big Sister Lauren has seen her Little Sister Faith grow in many ways, but one of the most noticeable was in her self-awareness and empathy for those around her.

 “We recently started doing something that we call cookies and cards.
-We think of friends and family who we can help brighten their day, make them cards, bake cookies, and deliver them,” described Lauren.
+We think of friends and family who we can help to brighten their day, make them cards, bake cookies, and deliver them,” described Lauren.
 “Faith is a light and always looking for a solution to a problem that will benefit everyone involved.”

 Faith is also an adventurer, someone who is willing to try everything at least once.
 Her and Lauren enjoy visiting new places, trying new foods, and making new memories.
 One of their highlights was visiting Lauren’s hometown.

 “She got to see and experience the things I did growing up.
 Her laugh and smile while holding chickens with my cousins were too funny and watching her eyes get huge while riding in the fire truck was so cute.
 Seeing Faith experience the ‘country’ life is something I will never forget.”